ChrisRDavila/The_One_API.Solution/README.md

 # The One API

-#### This is a twitter bot that posts randomized qoutes from Galndalf the White as per Tolkein related material
+_This application uses a Twitter Bot API that posts randomized quotes from Gandalf the White as per Tolkien-related material_

-#### By By Christopher Davila, Joseph Wilfong, Marcus Kyung, Gareth Grindeland and Laura Hope
+#### By **Christopher Davila, Joseph Wilfong, Marcus Kyung, Gareth Grindeland and Laura Hope**

 ## Technologies Used

-* _dot net 6_
+* _dot net 6.0_
 * _cshtml_
 * _C#_
 * _ASP Core MVC_